raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 Subscription does not expose a factory to create more Owned resources, but it does keep references to both the Observable and the Observer that it bound.
 That means that if you're keeping a reference to a Subscription, you're also keeping those references.
 This does not affect execution, but might affect garbage collection if you're keeping this reference when it's no longer needed.

-In practice this should not be a problem.
-You only need a reference to a Subscription in order to `kill` it manually, so you should have no reason to share it far and wide.
+In practice this is not a problem because everyone knows not to keep references that they don't need.
+That's how programming works, it's not specific to Subscription or Airstream or even FRP in general.

 ### Sources of Events